Fresno Bicycle Accident Lawyer

 My child was injured while riding their bike.
 What are our options for recovery?

-A: Children enjoy the mobility, fun, and freedom afforded by bikes.
+Children enjoy the mobility, fun, and freedom afforded by bikes.
 However, crashes involving children are not uncommon.
 A higher duty of care is expected from drivers when it comes to observing children on the road.
 In other words, motorists are responsible for driving more carefully when there are children in the area.
-Even if a driver was determined not to be at fault for hitting your child in the accident, your Fresno County, CA bicycle accident lawyer may still be able to claim some damages on your child’s behalf.
+Even if a driver was determined not to be at fault for hitting your child in the accident, your Fresno County, CA bicycle accident lawyer may still be able to claim personal injury damages on behalf of your child.

 What if I was in a bike crash and was not wearing a helmet.
 Do I still have a claim for a head injury I suffered?

 I belong to the Million Dollar Advocates, a group that limits membership to top trial attorneys who have won verdicts and settlements worth over $1 million for a client.
 I am also a member of the National Association of Distinguished Counsel, an organization that invites fewer than one percent of U.S. attorneys to join who exhibit legal excellence in their practice.